skip to content

-If you or a loved one lives with mental illness, it’s good to know about the Baker Act.
+If you or a loved one lives with mental illness, it’s important to be aware of the Baker Act.
 Emergency psychiatric admissions in Florida fall under the Baker Act.
 These admissions can be confusing and stressful when the process is new and unfamiliar.

 What is the Baker Act?